szilagyipeter99/embeddedsystems/README.md

 2. ESP-IDF (latest):
 [Click here](https://docs.espressif.com/projects/esp-idf/en/latest/esp32c6/api-reference/index.html)

-### Important note
+### Important note:

-The codes provided in this repository are intended for educational purposes and are designed to be beginner-friendly and easy to understand.
-As such, it may lack comprehensive error handling, optimization, and other critical aspects commonly required in production-level software.
+The codes provided in the examples are intended for educational purposes and are designed to be beginner-friendly and easy to understand.
+As such, it may lack comprehensive error handling, optimization, and other critical aspects required in production-level software.

 ### For your use and inspiration